geirmolnes/new_newspaper_scraper/README.md

 # News Archiver

-This project is a Python-based scraper that pulls in articles from various news outlets, stores the data in a CSV file, and inserts the articles into a database.
+This project is a Python-based scraper that pulls in articles from various news outlets and inserts the articles into a database.

 ## Setup